Jhgomez/StudyNotes/aws/CCP_notes.md

 - **ElastiCache** - Redis or, Memcached database

-Provisioning Services
+### Provisioning Services
 Is the allocation or creation of resources and services to a customer

-	Elastic Beanstalk - Service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go and Docker
+- **Elastic Beanstalk** - Service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go and Docker

-	OpsWorks - Configuration management service that provides managed instances of Chef and Puppet
+- **OpsWorks** - Configuration management service that provides managed instances of Chef and Puppet

-	CloudFormation - Infrastructure as code, JSON or YAML
+- **CloudFormation** - Infrastructure as code, JSON or YAML

-	AWS QuickStart - Pre-made packages that can launch and configure your AWS compute, network, storage and other services required to deploy a workload on
+- **AWS QuickStart** - Pre-made packages that can launch and configure your AWS compute, network, storage and other services required to deploy a workload on
 AWS

-	AWS MarketPlace - A digital catalogue of thousands of software listings from independent software vendors you can used to find, buy, test, and deploy software
+- **AWS MarketPlace** - A digital catalogue of thousands of software listings from independent software vendors you can used to find, buy, test, and deploy software

-'97'97'97'97'97'97
-Computing Services
+### Computing Services

-	EC2 - Every service is using EC2 under the hood, Highly configurable server.
+- **EC2** - Every service is using EC2 under the hood, Highly configurable server.
 For example CPU, Memory, OS

-	ECS -Elastic Container Service, Docker as a service highly scalable, high performance container orchestration service that supports Docker containers, pay for
+- **ECS** -Elastic Container Service, Docker as a service highly scalable, high performance container orchestration service that supports Docker containers, pay for
 EC2 instances

-	Fargate - Microservices where you don't think about the infrastructure.
+- **Fargate** - Microservices where you don't think about the infrastructure.
 Play per task

-	EKS - Kubernetes as a Service easy to deploy, manage and scale.
+- **EKS** - Kubernetes as a Service easy to deploy, manage and scale.
 Containerized apps using Kubernetes

-	Lambada - Serverless functions run code without provisioning or managing servers.
+- **Lambada** - Serverless functions run code without provisioning or managing servers.
 You pay only for the compute time you consume

-	Elastic Beanstalk - Orchestrates various AWS services, like, EC2, S3.
+- **Elastic Beanstalk** - Orchestrates various AWS services, like, EC2, S3.
 SNS, CloudWatch, Autoscalling And Elastic Load Balancers.
 Helps to develop, deliver full	stack web app

-	AWS Batch - Plans, schedules your batch computing workloads across the full range of AWS compute services and features, such as Amazon EC2 and Spot
+- **AWS Batch** - Plans, schedules your batch computing workloads across the full range of AWS compute services and features, such as Amazon EC2 and Spot
 Instances

-'97'97'97'97'97'97'97'97'97
-Storage Services
+### Storage Services

-	S3(Simple Storage Service) - Object storage, you can think of as an hard drive in the cloud, like a virtual hard drive with '93unlimited'94 capacity/space
+- **S3(Simple Storage Service)** - Object storage, you can think of as an hard drive in the cloud, like a virtual hard drive with '93unlimited'94 capacity/space

-	S3 Glacier - similar to S3 but Low cost storage for archiving and long-term backup, is not expensive but tradeoff is it takes a lot of time sometimes to access the files and there is a retrieval cost.
+- **S3 Glacier** - similar to S3 but Low cost storage for archiving and long-term backup, is not expensive but tradeoff is it takes a lot of time sometimes to access the files and there is a retrieval cost.

-	Storage Gateway - Hybrid cloud storage with local caching.
+- **Storage Gateway** - Hybrid cloud storage with local caching.
 Think of it as an extension of your on-premise storage into the cloud.
 Can be used as a backup solution for your local storage.

-	EBS(Elastic Block Storage) - Hard drive in the cloud you attach to EC2 instances.
+- **EBS(Elastic Block Storage)** - Hard drive in the cloud you attach to EC2 instances.
 You can choose what hard drive you want it to be, so ti can be a SSD(solid state drive), HHD etc

-	EFS(Elastic File Storage) - File storage mountable to multiple EC2 instances at the same time, like a file system which you can mount to multiple EC2 instances at same time
+- **EFS(Elastic File Storage)** - File storage mountable to multiple EC2 instances at the same time, like a file system which you can mount to multiple EC2 instances at same time

-	Snowball - Physically migrate lots of data via a computer suitcase 50-80 TB.
+- **Snowball** - Physically migrate lots of data via a computer suitcase 50-80 TB.
 Is allows you to move lots of data around very quickly from on-premise network into
 AWS or viceversa.
 When you order/allocate/reserve a snowball what you will get is something similar to a computer in the form of a suitcase with a lot of hard drives in it which will you will upload your data quickly to that snowball and it will be delivered to S3.
 There is two types of snowballs

-		Snowball Edge - A better version of snowball, like snowball but with more features and space - 100TB, it can process data as its being inserted into snowball
+	- **Snowball Edge** - A better version of snowball, like snowball but with more features and space - 100TB, it can process data as its being inserted into snowball

-		Snowmobile - Shipping container, pulled by a semi-trailer truck, so it is just a giant snowball, or like a datacenter on wheels, metaphorically an AWS trailer
+	- **Snowmobile** - Shipping container, pulled by a semi-trailer truck, so it is just a giant snowball, or like a datacenter on wheels, metaphorically an AWS trailer
 `	that is driven to your on-premise which you hook up to and then is driven back to AWS - 100 PB

-'97'97'97'97'97'97'97'97'97'97'97

-Business Centric Services
+### Business Centric Services

-	Amazon Connect - Call center - Cloud-base call center service you can set up in just a few clicks - base on the same proven system used by Amazon customer service teams.
+- **Amazon Connect** - Call center - Cloud-base call center service you can set up in just a few clicks - base on the same proven system used by Amazon customer service teams.
 You can accept inbound calls, dial outbound calls and record calls and store them in S3, You can create workflows to route calls based on a set of rules

-	Work Spaces - Virtual Remote Desktop - Secure managed service for provisioning either Windows or linux desktops in just a few minutes which quickly scales up to thousands of desktops.
+- **Work Spaces** - Virtual Remote Desktop - Secure managed service for provisioning either Windows or linux desktops in just a few minutes which quickly scales up to thousands of desktops.

-	WorkDocs - A content creation and collaboration service - easily easily create, edit, and share content saved centrally in AWS (the AWS version of sharepoint)
+- **WorkDocs** - A content creation and collaboration service - easily easily create, edit, and share content saved centrally in AWS (the AWS version of sharepoint)

-	Chime - AWS platform for online meetings, video conferencing, and business calling wich elastically scales to meet your capacity needs.
+- **Chime** - AWS platform for online meetings, video conferencing, and business calling wich elastically scales to meet your capacity needs.

-	WorkMail - Managed business email - contacts, and calendar service with support for existing desktop and mobile email email client applications.
+- **WorkMail** - Managed business email - contacts, and calendar service with support for existing desktop and mobile email email client applications.

-	Pinpoint - Maketing campaign management system you can use for sending targeted email, SMS, push notifications, and voice messages
+- **Pinpoint** - Maketing campaign management system you can use for sending targeted email, SMS, push notifications, and voice messages

-	SES - Simple Email Service - A cloud-based email sending service designed for marketers and application developers to send marketing, notification, and emails.
+- **SES** - Simple Email Service - A cloud-based email sending service designed for marketers and application developers to send marketing, notification, and emails.
 It is different for pinpoint in the sense that it could be used in smilier scenarios to sending an email notification/confirmation when someone registers in the app and supports HTLM emails

-	QuickSight - A business Intelligence (BI) service.
+- **QuickSight** - A business Intelligence (BI) service.
 Connect multiple datasource and quickly visualize data in the form of graphs with little to no programming knowledge

-'97'97'97'97'97'97'97'97'97'97'97'97
-Enterprise Integration Services
+### Enterprise Integration Services
 Is about going hybrid, meaning bringing your on-prem and your AWS network together.

-	Direct Connect - Dedicated Gigabit network connection from your premises to AWS.
+- **Direct Connect** - Dedicated Gigabit network connection from your premises to AWS.
 Imagine having a direct fibre optic cable running straight to AWS

-	VPN - Establish a secure connection to your AWS network Site-to-site VPN - Connecting your on-premise to your AWS network Client VPN - Connecting a Client(laptop/desktop) to your AWS network
+- **VPN** - Establish a secure connection to your AWS network
+	- **Site-to-site VPN** - Connecting your on-premise to your AWS network
+	- **Client VPN** - Connecting a Client(laptop/desktop) to your AWS network

-	Storage Gateway - A hybrid storage service that enables your on-premises applications to use AWS cloud storage.
+- **Storage Gateway** - A hybrid storage service that enables your on-premises applications to use AWS cloud storage.
 You can use this for backup and archiving, disaster recovery, cloud data processing, storage tiering, and migration.

-	Active Directory - The AWS Directory Service for Microsoft Active Directory also known as AWS Managed Microsoft AD - Enables your directory-aware workloads and AWS resources to use managed Active Directory in the AWS Cloud.
+- **Active Directory** - The AWS Directory Service for Microsoft Active Directory also known as AWS Managed Microsoft AD - Enables your directory-aware workloads and AWS resources to use managed Active Directory in the AWS Cloud.

-'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97
-Logging Services
+### Logging Services

-	CloudTrail - Logs all API calls(SDK, CLI) between AWS services, helps us know who we should blame, you can get the following info from this service:
+- **CloudTrail** - Logs all API calls(SDK, CLI) between AWS services, helps us know who we should blame, you can get the following info from this service:

-		Who created this bucket?
+	- Who created this bucket?
-		Who spun up that expensive EC2 instance?
+	- Who spun up that expensive EC2 instance?
-		Who launched this SageMaker Notebook?
+	- Who launched this SageMaker Notebook?
-		Detect developer misconfiguration
+	- Detect developer misconfiguration
-		Detect malicious actors
+	- Detect malicious actors
-		Automate responses
+	- Automate responses

-	CloudWatch - Is a collection of multiple Services.
+- **CloudWatch** - Is a collection of multiple Services.
 It stores logs

-		Cloudwatch Logs - Performance data about AWS Services eg. CPU utilization, memory, network, application Logs eg. Rails, Nginx.
+	- **Cloudwatch Logs** - Performance data about AWS Services eg. CPU utilization, memory, network, application Logs eg. Rails, Nginx.
 Lambda Logs

-		CloudWatch Metrics - Represents a time-ordered set of data points.
+	- **CloudWatch Metrics** - Represents a time-ordered set of data points.
 A variable to monitor

-		CloudWatch Events - Trigger an event based on a condition eg. Every hour take snapshot of server

-		CloudWatch Alarms - Triggers notifications based on metrics

-		CloudWatch Dashboard - Create visualizations based on metrics

-'97'97'97'97'97'97'97'97'97'97'97'97'97
-Initialisms

-	IAM - identity and access management
-	S3 - Simple storage service
-	SWF - Simple workflow service
-	SNS - simple notification service
-	SQS - simple queue service
-	SES - simple email service
-	SSM - simple systems manager
-	RDS - relational database service
-	VPC - virtual private cloud
-	VPN - virtual private network
-	CFN - CloudFormation
-	WAF - Web Application firewall
-	MQ - Amazon ActiveMQ
-	ASG - Auto scaling groups
-	TAM - Technical account manager
-	ELB - Elastic load balancer
-	ALB - Application load balancer
-	NLB - network load balancer
-	EC2 - elastic cloud compute
-	ECS - elastic container service
-	ECR - elastic container repository
-	EBS - elastic block storage
-	EFS - elastic file storage
-	EMR - elastic MapReduce
-	EB - elastic Beanstalk
-	ES - elastic search
-	EKS - elastic kubernetes service
-	MKS - managed Kafka service
-	IoT - internet of things
-	RI - reserved instances

-'97'97'97'97'97

-Shared responsibility model

-Deals with security '93of'94 and '93in'94 the cloud
+	- **CloudWatch Events** - Trigger an event based on a condition eg. Every hour take snapshot of server

+	- **CloudWatch Alarms** - Triggers notifications based on metrics

+	- **CloudWatch Dashboard** - Create visualizations based on metrics

+### Initialisms

+- IAM - identity and access management
+- S3 - Simple storage service
+- SWF - Simple workflow service
+- SNS - simple notification service
+- SQS - simple queue service
+- SES - simple email service
+- SSM - simple systems manager
+- RDS - relational database service
+- VPC - virtual private cloud
+- VPN - virtual private network
+- CFN - CloudFormation
+- WAF - Web Application firewall
+- MQ - Amazon ActiveMQ
+- ASG - Auto scaling groups
+- TAM - Technical account manager
+- ELB - Elastic load balancer
+- ALB - Application load balancer
+- NLB - network load balancer
+- EC2 - elastic cloud compute
+- ECS - elastic container service
+- ECR - elastic container repository
+- EBS - elastic block storage
+- EFS - elastic file storage
+- EMR - elastic MapReduce
+- EB - elastic Beanstalk
+- ES - elastic search
+- EKS - elastic kubernetes service
+- MKS - managed Kafka service
+- IoT - internet of things
+- RI - reserved instances

+### Shared responsibility model

+Deals with security "of" and "in" the cloud

 	In - Happens in data and configuration.
 Means you're responsible to secure the data that you upload to the cloud you should/can turn on monitoring services	which you would be responsible to configure also.
 You would be responsible to secure/configure the following: Customer data, platforms, applications, IAM,	operating systems, Network and firewall, client-side encryption, and data integrity authentication, server-side encryption(File system and/or), networking traffic 	protection(encryption, integrity, identity)